cd-blanche/anotherProjects/README.md

-# css-projects
+# anotherProjects (formerly css-projects)

- A collection of CSS projects.
+ A collection of web based projects that build off small improvements.

  Exercises, practice, and development.